Social Security Administration (SSA) Data for

 Medicare Replacement Card Applications Filed via the Internet & Customer Service Satisfaction

 Last updated on

 The Social Security Administration (SSA) provides a variety of ways to conduct business with the agency.
-In the Internet service channel, SSA offers members of the public who receive benefits the opportunity to request a replacement Medicare Card online.
+In the Internet service channel, the SSA offers members of the public, who receive benefits, the opportunity to request a replacement Medicare Card online.
 As part of our effort to expand and improve Internet services, we monitor usage and satisfaction of existing online options.
-These datasets provide volumes and customer satisfaction rates for beneficiaries who request a replacement Medicare card using the Internet.
+These datasets provide volumes and customer satisfaction rates for beneficiaries who requested a replacement Medicare card using the Internet.

 Agency Program Description

 The Social Security Administration administers a number of online applications that provide beneficiaries an alternative to visiting the office.
 One such application is the Internet Medicare Replacement Card.
 In order to use the Medicare Replacement Card application, a beneficiary must be receiving Medicare benefits.
-Once the online application is completed, SSA will mail a replacement card to the beneficiary in about 30 days.
-If the beneficiary has moved and has not reported this to SSA, he/she will need to report this change before the replacement card application is processed.
+Once the online application is completed, the SSA will mail a replacement card to the beneficiary in about 30 days.
+If the beneficiary has moved and did not report it to the SSA, he/she will need to report this change before the replacement card application is processed.
 The first dataset, described below, provides the volumes of requests for Internet Replacement Medicare Cards.